MananKDT/AI-plays-Snake-Game-built-on--Python_Pygame/README.md

 2. Adding new stages.
 3. Adding levels(difficulty).

-Please let me know in comments for any issues or plans.
+Please let me know in comments for any issues and things we can add.